Skip To Main Content

 • A scale with 4 levels is used rather than a traditional scale with 100 points

-• Assessment scale has clear descriptors and language for the learning targets
+• Assessment scale has clear descriptors and language for the reporting standard

-• Proficient is the grade-level expectation as described in the standard
+• Proficient is the grade-level expectation as described in the reporting standard

 Scores will be based on the following scale:

 In this assessment scale, “Proficient” is considered the score that teachers and students are aiming for.
-This is the target goal for all students and a rating that indicates they have met the expectations for this standard.
-This is a rating to be proud of!
-In addition, students may, at times, reach an “Exemplary” rating, which reflects more of a challenge, more cognitive complexity, and/or deeper understanding beyond the standard.
-“Developing” indicates that a student is still working towards “Proficient” and can be expected when new content is introduced.
+This is the target goal for all students and a rating that indicates they have fully met the expectations for this standard.
+An “Approaching Proficiency" rating means that a student is doing well with that content and is getting close to mastery.
+“Developing” indicates that a student is still working to understand the content or skills being taught and can be expected when new content is introduced.
 “Limited” indicates that a student is significantly struggling with the standard which could be for a variety of reasons.

 Big Ideas:

-• When effort or behavior have an affect on your grade, it is hard to tell what a student actually knows and can do with their learning
+• When effort or behavior have an effect on your grade, it is hard to tell what a student actually knows and can do with their learning

 • Grades should reflect how deeply students have learned course content